Little Feat

-Little Feat is an American rock band formed by lead vocalist and guitarist Lowell George and keyboardist Bill Payne in 1969 in Los Angeles.
+Little Feat is an American rock band from Los Angeles formed by lead vocalist and guitarist Lowell George, bassist Roy Estrada (both formerly of the Mothers of Invention), keyboardist Bill Payne, and drummer Richie Hayward in 1969.
+The band's classic line-up, in place by late 1972, consisted of George, Payne, Hayward, bassist Kenny Gradney, guitarist and vocalist Paul Barrere, and percussionist Sam Clayton.
 George disbanded the group because of creative differences shortly before his death in 1979.
-Surviving members re-formed Little Feat in 1987 and the band has remained active to the present.
+Surviving members re-formed Little Feat in 1987 and the band continues to perform.